mfschmidt/ge_data_manager/README.md

 If you'd like to monitor celery tasks as they run, you can change the worker's command in docker-compose.yml to `--loglevel=debug`.
 This will emit more detailed logs from the worker container.

+If you make significant changes to the models, you may need to manually migrate those changes to the db structure.
+You can accomplish this as follows:

+    docker-compose run web bash
+    python manage.py makemigrations
+    python manage.py migrate